eSignature Lawfulness for Letter of Intent in United States

 How does airSlate SignNow ensure compliance with e signature lawfulness for letter of intent in the United States?

-airSlate SignNow complies with e signature lawfulness for letter of intent in the United States by following the standards set by the ESIGN Act and UETA.
-Our platform incorporates security measures that authenticate signatories, ensuring that your electronic agreements are valid and enforceable.
+airSlate SignNow complies with e signature lawfulness for letter of intent in the United States by adhering to the standards set by ESIGN and UETA.
+Our platform provides secure and legally binding electronic signatures, ensuring that your letters of intent are valid and enforceable.

 -